UX Checklist: 210 Points to Check in the Design

 So, go to the Plerdy Website Usability UX Checklist: 210 Points page to get the whole checklist and ensure you have everything related to UX under control.

-Everyone involved in the UX of the company should be aware of this UX checklist critical points to check when making their design decisions.
+All team members should consider this UX checklist’s critical points during design decision-making.
 Following the checklist will help ensure that the customers find their experience of using your product or service as seamless and frictionless as possible.

 Main Sections in the UX Design Checklist

 I’ve divided the total number of 210 UX points of the checklist into 15 logical sections for better comprehension and convenience.
-So, here’s what a detailed UX check should cover and what this checklist reveals:
+Here’s what our detailed UX checklist covers:

 General Recommendations in the Checklist concerning UX